Chamomile Lawn: How to Grow This Better Ground Cover

 Not only can this overwhelm the soil, zapping it of nutrients, but it restricts air flow within the chamomile ground cover, leading to disease and an increase in pest infestation.

 By late spring they will be big enough for you to transplant them to the lawn.
+No dealing with various types of lawn mowers, weed eaters, or anything else.
+Just let it thrive!

 Watch Your Growing Chamomile for These Issues